 We are a developer of therapeutics and diagnostics with a limited operating history.
-Other than CoSense, which has received 510(k) clearance from the FDA and CE Mark certification in the E.U., we have no other products currently approved.
+Other than CoSense, which has received 510(k) clearance from the FDA and CE Mark certification in the E.U., and the products acquired from NeoForce Group (collectively, our "neonatology products"), we have no other products currently approved.
 Evaluating our performance, viability or future success will be more difficult than if we had a longer operating history or approved products for sale on the market.
 We continue to incur significant research and development and general and administrative expenses related to our operations.
 Investment in medical device product development is highly speculative, because it entails substantial upfront capital expenditures and significant risk that any potential planned product will fail to demonstrate adequate accuracy or clinical utility.
 We have incurred significant operating losses in each year since our inception, and expect that we will not be profitable for an indefinite period of time.
-As of June 30, 2015, we had an accumulated deficit of \$80.1 million.
+As of September 30, 2015, we had an accumulated deficit of \$83.4 million.

-We expect that our future financial results will depend primarily on our success in launching, selling and supporting CoSense and other products.
-This will require us to be successful in a range of activities, including manufacturing, marketing and selling CoSense.
+We expect that our future financial results will depend primarily on our success in launching, selling and supporting our neonatology and other products.
+This will require us to be successful in a range of activities, including manufacturing, marketing and selling our neonatology products.
 We are only in the preliminary stages of some of these activities.
 We may not succeed in these activities and may never generate revenue that is sufficient to be profitable in the future.
 Even if we are profitable, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to achieve sustained profitability would depress the value of our company and could impair our ability to raise capital, expand our business, diversify our planned products, market our current and planned products, or continue our operations.